rackerlabs/docs-cloud-files/api-docs/developer-guide.rst

 service.

-To use the information provided here, you should have a general understanding of the :kc-product-faq:`Rackspace Cloud Files service<cloud-files>` and have a `Rackspace Cloud account`_ with access to the Cloud Files service.
+To use the information provided here, you should have a general understanding of the :how-to:`Rackspace Cloud Files service<cloud-files>` and have a `Rackspace Cloud account`_ with access to the Cloud Files service.
 You should also be familiar with the following technologies:

 -  *RESTful* web services